EOSIO/eos/docs/02_cleos/03_command-reference/validate/validate-signatures.md

 ```

 ## Positional Arguments
-- `transaction` - The JSON string or filename defining the signed transaction to validate
+- `transaction` _TEXT_ - The JSON string or filename defining the signed transaction to validate

 ## Options
 - `-c,--chain-id` _TEXT_ - The chain id that will be used in signature verification